Turmeric for Rheumatoid Arthritis: What Current Research Is Exploring

 While curcumin research is active and growing, scientists emphasize several limitations:

-- RA is a complex autoimmune condition
+- Rheumatoid arthritis is a complex autoimmune condition

 - Results vary depending on study design and dosage